litenova/LiteBus/README.md

     * Event `IEvent`
 * Flexible and Extensible
 * Modular Design, Only Add What You Need
-* Utilizing C# 8 Default Interface Implementation Feature to Provide Logical and Easy to Use API
+* Utilizing C# 8 Default Interface Implementation Feature Resulting in Easy to Use API
 * Supports Polymorphism Dispatch
-* Orderable Handlers and Hooks
+* Orderable Handlers
-* Supports Plain Messages
+* Supports Plain Messages (Classes with no interface implementation)
-* Supports Generic Messages (Development In Progress)
+* Supports Generic Messages

 ## Installation and Configuration